rubenruvalcaba/LearnGIT/README.md

 ### This line is added in the sub-branch LocalSubBranch locally

     Change 2 on sub-branch

 This line is added on GitHub before commit the local change

+Line added on local at the same time a change in github happened.